 In addition, our Directors and employees are prohibited at all times from trading in the Company's securities if they are in possession of non-public, price-sensitive information.
 The policy and guidelines also remind employees and Directors of the Group that they should not deal in our securities on short-term considerations, and to be mindful of the insider trading prohibitions under the Securities and Futures Act whenever trading in our or any other corporation's securities.
-In any event, the non-executive Directors who are currently our shareholders hold an insignificant number of our shares and have not traded their shares during FY2017-18.
+In any event, the non-executive Directors who are currently our shareholders hold an insignificant number of shares in SATS.